 6.61.1 Description of application vulnerability

-Concurrency presents a significant challenge to program correctly,and has a large number of possible ways for failures to occur, quite a few known attack vectors, and many possible but undiscovered attack vectors.
+Concurrency presents a significant challenge to program correctly and has a large number of possible ways for failures to occur, quite a few known attack vectors, and many possible but undiscovered attack vectors.
 In particular, data visible from more than one thread and not protected by a sequential access lock can be corrupted by out-of-order accesses.
 This, in turn, can lead to incorrect computation, premature program termination, livelock, or system corruption.

+For systems that use the “task” or “picothread” model, work is dispatched to be executed concurrently (usually on the thread of an anonymous task).
+In such a system, any access to shared state by multiple concurrent tasks is subject to all of the issues of this clause.

 6.61.2 Cross references